jamesj64/Automated-Theorem-Prover/README.md

-# Frosty
-A functionally-programmed theorem prover with logic-related functionality
+## A functionally-programmed theorem prover with logic-related functionality

 ## Commands